Maximizing CNN Accelerator Efficiency Through Resource Partitioning: Multi-CLP Design

+Importantly, if a CLP is found to be memory-bandwidth bound, our optimization procedure determines the cycle count by using the data transfer time instead of the cycle count computed by this formula.

+\mypar{Modeling Bandwidth Usage} We are primarily focused on the peak bandwidth use of a CLP, to estimate how much bandwidth is needed to support the maximum computation speed.
+When the peak bandwidth is unavailable on the target platform, the model must be able to estimate the throughput of the accelerator, taking into consideration how compute may be blocked by data transfer.
+This allows design space exploration to find the best-performing design under a bandwidth limitation.

+A CLP uses double-buffering to overlap data transfer with computation.
+Layers are processed back to back, allowing data transfer for one layer to be overlapped with computation for another.
+The model calculates the start and end times of data transfer and compute, and takes into account the dependencies between them to determine the cycles required to finish computation in the bandwidth-bound cases.

-\mypar{Modeling DSP Slice Usage} Our primary use of DSP slices is the $T_m$ dot-product units (each of size $T_n$) and $T_m$ accumulator adders (see Figure~\ref{fig:clp}); each compute module contains $T_mT_n$ multipliers and adders.
-Each floating-point multiplier requires 2 DSP slices and each adder requires 3.
-Therefore, the DSP count is
+\mypar{Modeling DSP Slice Usage} The dominant use of DSP slices is the $T_m$ dot-product units (each of size $T_n$) and $T_m$ accumulator adders (see Figure~\ref{fig:clp}); each CLP contains $T_m \times T_n$ multipliers and adders.
+For floating-point arithmetic, each multiplier comprises two DSP slices and each adder comprises three.
+For 16-bit fixed-point arithmetic, a single DSP slice provides both an adder and multiplier.
+Therefore, the respective DSP counts are

-\mypar{Modeling BRAM Usage} BRAMs are used to construct input, weight, and output buffers.
-Modeling this must account for the banking of buffers, the number of read/write ports a buffer uses, whether double-buffering is used, and the capacity and capabilities of BRAM.
-In the following model, we report usage in terms of Virtex-7 BRAM-18Kb units, which can store 512 words (4 bytes each) and operate in ``Simple Dual-Port mode''~\cite{XilinxMem}, which allows one read and one write concurrently.
+\mypar{Modeling BRAM Usage} BRAMs are used to construct the various on-chip buffers.
+Modeling must account for the banking of these buffers, the number of read/write ports a buffer uses, whether double-buffering is used, the capacity and capabilities of a BRAM, and the size of a word.
+Here, we assume the word size to be either 16 or 32 bits, although this can easily be extended.
+We report usage in terms of Virtex-7 BRAM-18Kb units, which can store 512 32-bit words and operate in ``Simple Dual-Port mode''~\cite{XilinxMem}, allowing one read and one write concurrently.

-The input buffer is organized into $T_n$ banks of size $B_i$, which is provisioned to support the computation of all of the layers on this CLP.
-When computing a layer, each bank stores $((T_r - 1) S + K) ((T_c - 1) S + K)$ words.
-Since these parameters change from layer to layer, each layer can require a different amount of data.
-So, $B_i$ is large enough to support the most demanding layer.
+The input buffer is organized into $T_n$ banks of size $B_i$, which is provisioned to support the computation of all of the layers on a CLP.
+When computing a layer, each bank stores words.
+Because the parameters change from layer to layer, each layer needs a different amount of data, requiring $B_i$ to be large enough to support the most demanding layer.
 An input bank must be double-buffered to support the overlapping of computation and data transfer, using one read port and one write port.
-This buffer bank is constructed with $2 \cdot \ceilfrac{B_i}{512}$ BRAMs.
-However, because a single BRAM already provides a read port and a write port, when $B_i \leq 256$, a single BRAM can be used to construct a double-buffered input bank.
+With 32-bit words, this buffer is constructed with $2 \cdot \ceilfrac{B_i}{512}$ BRAMs.
+However, because a single BRAM already provides a read port and a write port, when $B_i \leq 256$, one BRAM is sufficient to construct a double-buffered input bank.